Yonas-Wg/Ethiopian-tourism-web/README.md

-# Ethiopian Tourism App
+# Ethiopian Tourism Web

 ## Project Overview

-The **Ethiopian Tourism App** is a modern web application designed to promote tourism in Ethiopia.
+The **Ethiopian Tourism ** is a modern web application designed to promote tourism in Ethiopia.
 It offers users a seamless experience to explore various tourist destinations, cultural sites, and travel-related information about Ethiopia.

 ## Project Details